hoya012/deep_learning_object_detection/README.md

 # deep learning object detection
 A paper list of object detection using deep learning.
-I worte with reference to [this survey paper](https://arxiv.org/pdf/1809.02165v1.pdf)
+I worte this page with reference to [this survey paper](https://arxiv.org/pdf/1809.02165v1.pdf) and searching and searching..

 *Last updated: 2018/12/31*